Stability Boundaries and Motor Performance in Delayed Robot-Mediated Dyadic Interactions: Conclusion

 \subsection{Dynamic Identification}

-Fourier excitation has been used as signal excitation to identify the dynamic system [14], and the optimisation method is necessary to estimate the base parameters, such as the weighted least squares estimation method [15].
-We designed the excitation trajectory from [14], which can be formulated as,
+System identification requires persistent signal excitation, classically achieved via Fourier series \cite{SweversVanBrussel1997}.
+Base parameters are subsequently extracted using optimisation techniques, such as weighted least squares estimation \cite{WuYou2010}.
+We designed the excitation trajectory based on \cite{SweversVanBrussel1997}.
+It is formulated as: